On the Jews and Their Lies

-On the Jews and Their Lies (Von den Jüden und iren Lügen; in modern spelling Von den Juden und ihren Lügen) is a 65,000-word anti-Judaic and antisemitic treatise written in 1543 by the German Reformation leader Martin Luther (1483–1546).
+On the Jews and Their Lies (Von den Jüden und iren Lügen; in modern spelling Von den Juden und ihren Lügen) is a 65,000-word antisemitic treatise written in 1543 by the German Reformation leader Martin Luther (1483–1546).

 Luther's attitude toward Jews took different forms during his lifetime.
-In his earlier period, until 1537 or not much earlier, he wanted to convert Jews to Lutheranism (Protestant Christianity).
+In his earlier period, until about 1537, he wanted to convert Jews to Lutheranism (Protestant Christianity).
 In his later period when he wrote On the Jews and Their Lies, he denounced them and urged their persecution.

-In the treatise, he argues that Jewish synagogues and schools be set on fire, their prayer books destroyed, rabbis forbidden to preach, homes burned, and property and money confiscated.
-Luther claimed they should be shown no mercy or kindness, afforded no legal protection, and "these poisonous envenomed worms" should be drafted into forced labor or expelled for all time.
-He also seems to advocate their murder, writing "[W]e are at fault in not slaying them".
+In this treatise, he argues that Jewish synagogues and schools be set on fire, prayer books be destroyed, rabbis forbidden to preach, Jewish homes burned, and property and money confiscated.
+Luther demanded that no mercy or kindness be given to Jews, that they be afforded no legal protection, and "these poisonous envenomed worms" should be drafted into forced labor or expelled forever.
+He also seems to advocate murder of Jews, writing "[W]e are at fault in not slaying them".

 The book may have had an impact on creating later antisemitic German thought.
-With the rise of the Nazi Party in Weimar Germany, the book became widely popular among its supporters.
+With the rise of the Nazi Party in Weimar Germany, the book became widely popular among Nazi supporters.
 During World War II, copies of the book were commonly seen at Nazi rallies, and the prevailing scholarly consensus is that it may have had a significant impact on justifying the Holocaust.
 Since then, the book has been denounced by many Lutheran churches.

 Content

 In the treatise, Martin Luther describes Jews as a "base, whoring people, that is, no people of God, and their boast of lineage, circumcision, and law must be accounted as filth".
-Luther wrote that they are "full of the devil's feces ... which they wallow in like swine", and the synagogue is an "incorrigible whore and an evil slut".
+Furthermore, Luther writes that the synagogue has been an "incorrigible whore and an evil slut".

 In the first ten sections of the treatise, Luther expounds, at considerable length, upon his views concerning Jews and Judaism and how these compare to Protestants and Protestant Christianity.
 Following the exposition, Section XI of the treatise advises Protestants to carry out seven remedial actions, namely: